stonezyg/modernize-apps-katacoda/scenarios/developer-intro/01-developer-concepts.md

 application services and endpoints you (or your teams) are using for your work.

 ## Containers
-The basic units of OpenShift applications are called containers.
+The basic units of OpenShift applications are called containers (sometimes called Linux Containers).
 [Linux container technologies](https://access.redhat.com/articles/1353593) are lightweight mechanisms for isolating running processes so that they are limited to interacting with only their designated resources.